dvu28/soshi/README.md

+# Hi, I'm Duong
+An imperfect engineer and designer loves designing and engineering.
+So why not combine both?
+I get a lot of enjoyment creating platforms that people will use.

 # Revamping the App
 Led an application revamp with 60+ new features, using Figma, Flutter, and JavaScript, resulting a **4.9-star** app rating